theidiotmachine/WA1/README.md

 ```

 ### alias
-To create a tyoe alias, use the `alias` keyword.
+To create a type alias, use the `alias` keyword.
 A type alias is what it sounds like, a different name for the same type, not a different type.
 ```
 alias __size_t = Int<0, 4294967295>
 ```